rinov/gatch/README.md

     $ gem install gatch

-After install gatch,if you not have nodejs ,npm and git:
+After install gatch,if you not have Node.js and git:

     $ brew install nodejs npm
     $ brew install gulp